Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Cross Section Measurement

+The systematic uncertainty on the cross section is composed of errors from the spectrum fitting, the neutron flux estimation, the lower energy neutron contribution due to multiple scattering, and the estimation of non-water background from the vessel's back-face, as summarized in Table~\ref{tab:gammaxsecsyst}.
+The first two sources were detailed in the former parts of the article and the rest is explained in the following part.

+The systematic uncertainty about the correction factor for low energy neutron contributions has two sources, the uncertainty of neutron reaction model used in the MC simulation and differential cross section shape in Ref.~\cite{nelson}.
+The former was evaluated by changing neutron cross sections by $\pm$30\% as an assigned error on this model.
+This gives a $+$5\%/$-$38\% change in the correction factor.
+The latter uncertainty was evaluated by changing the functional form to accommodate relative difference in differential cross section shape between $\gamma$-ray peaks in Ref.~\cite{nelson}.
+This produces a $\approx$31\% change in the correction factor.
+In the end, the systematic uncertainty for this effect is $+$31\%/$-$49\% (a correction factor is $0.65^{+0.20}_{-0.32}$).

-The systematic uncertainty on the cross section is composed of errors from the spectrum fitting, the neutron flux estimation, and the non-water background estimation.
-The first two are detailed above.
-In the water-filled measurement $\sim$56\% of neutrons do not reach the back-face of the acrylic vessel based on the neutron mean free path in water and the target's length.
+Another uncertainty is about the non-water background estimation.
+In the water-filled measurement $\approx$56\% of neutrons do not reach the back-face of the acrylic vessel based on the neutron mean free path in water and the vessel's length.
 This may lead to an overestimate of the background from the non-water measurement since there is no such neutron deficit at the back-face of the acrylic vessel in that case.
-Since the ration of the volume of the acrylic vessel's back-face to its total is $\sim$23\% and the neutron flux at the radial position of the acrylic barrel is $\sim$1.7 times smaller than at the beam center (c.f.
-Figure~\ref{fig:fluxprofile}), the effective contribution of neutron-induced events on back-face of the vessel is about $\sim$29\% of the non-water rate.
+Since the ratio of the volume of the acrylic vessel's back-face to its total is $\approx$23\% and the neutron flux at the radial position of the acrylic barrel is $\approx$1.7 times smaller than at the beam center (c.f.
+Figure~\ref{fig:fluxprofile}), the effective contribution of neutron-induced events on back-face of the vessel is about $\approx$29\% of the non-water rate.
 Based on Figure~\ref{fig:labrspectrum_tof} the contribution of neutrons from the acrylic vessel (the non-water line) to the spectrum with water is at most 50\% above 6.8~MeV and 30\% below.
-Therefore, the maximum impact of the reduced flux at the back-face of the acrylic is given by the product of these factors: 8.1\% for the 7.12~MeV and 6.92~MeV peaks and 4.9 for the others.
+Therefore, the maximum impact of the reduced flux at the back-face of the acrylic is given by the product of these factors: 8\% for the 7.12~MeV and 6.92~MeV peaks and 5\% for the others.
 These quantities are taken as systematic uncertainties.

-The measured cross section for each $\gamma$-ray is summarized in Table~\ref{tab:gammaxsec}.
+The measured cross section for each $\gamma$-ray is summarized in Table~\ref{tab:gammaxsecresult}.
 The result for the 2.30~MeV and 2.31~MeV peaks is inclusive, since the two cannot be separated in the current measurement.
-These measurements have been performed with better than 20\% precision.
+Here the uncertainties are calculated by adding all the sources explained above in quadrature.
+Note that the asymmetric uncertainties stem from the multiple scattering error.